ekilah/codepathtodo/README.md

   - [x] readme
   - [x] gif
   - [x] issue

+However, this is the most recent update on `master`: `b3cc5cbd4ffc44e6cfd09f2a348492a92f6a9747`

+New features:
+- Fragment for adding and editing instead of text box at bottom
+- Date picker in fragment
+- Custom list adapter for custom list UI (for date)

-I will add to this project before the training as I have free time (if/when!)
+I will add _more_ to this project before the training as I have free time (if/when!)

 ##Demo time!